RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 Less than fifty years ago, in [*Kaplan v.
 California*][kaplan] (US 1973), the Supreme Court held that:
 "Obscene material in book form is not entitled to any First Amendment protection merely because it has no pictorial content."

-As less than thirty years ago, at least one federal district court in Florida ruled that 2 Live Crew's "Nasty As They Wanna Be" was legally obscene, based not on any videos or images,
+And less than thirty years ago, at least one federal district court in Florida ruled that 2 Live Crew's "Nasty As They Wanna Be" was legally obscene, based not on any videos or images,